Certificate Program APPLICATION (PDF)

 - Legal status for F-1 and J-1 student visas

 - Student funding (fellowships, etc.)

 Students requiring a leave of absence for family/dependent care, military service or other personal reasons should fill out the Leave of Absence form.

 Students needing a medical leave of absence should fill out the Medical Leave of Absence form after consulting with the appropriate Health Services office their campus.

 If students will need to use Olin Library during the leave, this can be arranged by having their department send an email to the Circulation Library requesting their access to the library for the period of the leave.

-At the end of any leave of absence, a student is reinstated into the Graduate School under the conditions prevailing at the time the leave was granted.
+At the end of any leave of absence, a student is reinstated into the Office Graduate of Studies under the conditions prevailing at the time the leave was granted.